-Today at the fifty-year mark, the nature of the threat has changed.
+Today, more than 50 years later, the nature of the threat has changed.
 Instead of a single, slowly changing, existential threat, now the United States faces a variety of changing threats.
 Many can cause significant harm, but nothing on the scale of a Soviet nuclear strike.
 American politics has changed, too.
 Congress expects much more information, and more influence over national security decisions than was the case in 1961.
 It is unlikely that any government program could enjoy the kind of autonomy and maintain the blanket secrecy that the NRO did in its early years.